socrata/datasync/resources/ftp-control-config.md

 #### Timezone option
 `timezone` specifies the timezones for FixedTimestamps ("Date & Time (with timezone)" columns).
 This only has an effect if the timestamp format does not specify a time zone.

+You can set this to one of the following:
-Set it to "UTC"
+1. "UTC"
-OR an offset (ex "-0800")
+2. An offset (ex "-0800")
-OR a timezone name (ex "US/Pacific").
+3. A timezone name (e.g. "US/Pacific").
 The list of accepted names is in timezones.txt in the root directory of the FTP server (instructions for logging into the FTP server is in the section below "Checking the logs and downloading CSV 'snapshots'").

+<a name="location_col_geocoding"></a>
 ### Location column and geocoding configuration

-The the `syntheticLocations` option allows transformation of multiple columns into a single Location column during insert.
+The the `syntheticLocations` option allows configuring a Location datatype column to "pull" or populate from address, city, state, zipcode or latitude/longitude data within existing columns of the CSV/TSV.

 For example:
 ```